infiniflow/infinity/docs/references/http_api_reference.md

   - Maximum 65,535 characters.
   - Case-insensitive.
 - `create_option`: (*Body parameter*), `enum<string>`, *Optional*
-  Conflict policy in `enum<string>` for handling situations where a database with the same name exists.
   - `"error"`: (Default) Raise an error if a database with the same name exists.
   - `"ignore_if_exist"`: Ignore the database creation requrest and keep the existing database with the same name.